 - Give less focus to crime news, you can read them for your knowledge but they won’t be needed for your exam preparations.

 - A quick scan of the newspaper will give you a clear idea about what to read and what to ignore

 - Mark news words and phrases with a pen and quickly find the meanings of those with the help of a dictionary.

 - Articles on the editorial page are highly recommended and one must spend maximum time reading these editorials thoroughly with patience.
-The key to success in improving your reading comprehension is to read editorials daily and understand it.
+The key to success in improving your reading comprehension is to read editorials daily and understand them.

 - Another good practice would be to practice writing articles on your own.
 To do this, read one editorial thoroughly, and then write about it in your own words.
 Try not to revisit the editorial once you start writing.
 If you have to refer back, read the whole editorial again and then begin writing again.
 Don’t read it in bits and pieces and try writing.
-Believe me, this will help you tremendously not just for your RCs but also for your WAT section.
+Believe me, this will help you tremendously not just for your RCs but also your WAT section.

 Best Newspapers for exam preparation:

 1. The Hindu: